We innovate in plastic to build a better future

 Environmental sustainability is one of the main challenges facing today’s society and it is essential to reduce the greenhouse gas emissions that produce global warming.

-In AIMPLAS, we work to develop new low-cost and more efficient technologies to better capture and store CO2.
+In AIMPLAS, we work to develop new low-cost and more efficient technologies to better capture and use of CO2.
 We also help companies to reduce their carbon footprint.

 We innovate to make buildings more efficient and help companies optimise their transformation processes in order to reduce energy consumption.